 Major Insect Pests Affecting Apples

-- Apple maggot flies – Apple maggot flies lay eggs in developing fruit in June or July.
+- Apple maggot flies: Apple maggot flies lay eggs in developing fruit in June or July.
 Once the eggs hatch, the larvae burrow into the apples.
-Sticky traps can be hung in the tree near fruit about three weeks after petals fall; two traps for trees less than 8 feet tall, and six traps for those 10-25 feet tall.
+Sticky traps can be hung in the tree near fruit about three weeks after petals fall; two traps for trees less than 8 feet (2 m.) tall, and six traps for those 10 to 25 feet (3-8 m.) tall.
 Trees can also be sprayed with Surround in July, or Entrust, which is pretty pricey.
 Entrust contains spinosad which can be found in some home use spray products, but keep in mind they contain other ingredients that will disqualify them as organic.

-- Plum curculio – Curculio is a ¼-inch long beetle that tunnels through apples, leaving a telltale crescent-shaped scar.
-You can kill adults by spraying with phosment right after petal fall and then again 10 days later.
+- Plum curculio: Curculio is a ¼-inch long (6 mm.) beetle that tunnels through apples, leaving a telltale crescent-shaped scar.
+You can kill adults by spraying with phosment right after petal fall and then again ten days later.
 Do not spray when bees are active and wear protective clothing.
 Also, several applications of Pyganic (pyrethrum) post petal fall will reduce this beetle population.
 For non-chemical control, spread a tarp beneath the apple and shake to dislodge the beetles.
 Rake and destroy any dropped fruit to gradually reduce the infestation.

 How to Protect Apple Trees from Insects

 Also, rake up last year’s leaves and detritus from around the base of the tree.
 Some pests overwinter in this cozy layer, waiting to assault the tender leaves and buds in the spring.
 Your goal is to eliminate any hiding places.
 Mow around the tree or, better yet, replace grass with mulch.
-Remove plastic and paper trees guards where adult moths and flies like to over winter, and replace them with wire mesh guards.
+Remove plastic and paper tree guards where adult moths and flies like to overwinter, and replace them with wire mesh guards.